Parent & Family E-Communications

 Happy New Year!
 I hope you had some extra time to spend with your students during the holiday season.
 I am sure that providing opportunities for comfort, fun, and connections were especially appreciated during the break.

 A new semester brings a whole lot of adjustments for students—different classes, new professors, and a varied social schedule.
 For some students this can be an unsettling time, and it may take a little bit for them to get into the rhythm of a familiar routine, but they will get there.
 For students looking to widen their social network and broaden their campus involvement, the beginning of a semester is the perfect time to try something new.
 Our Parent/Family Blog this month focuses on the resources of the Office of Student Engagement and Leadership (SEAL) in helping students to make the most of their PC experience.
-You can find the blog at: https://parents.providence.edu/skills-and-connections/.
+You can find the blog here.

 This email provides information regarding important dates, deadlines, and campus programs.
 I hope that you will share it with your student.
 If you have questions regarding any of the programs or events contained in this email, please contact the specific office involved.
 Additionally, this “ Ask A Question” link provides a quick and easy way for me to respond to your questions, within a day or two of receiving them.